-In-person Graduation Ceremonies for the Class of 2020 will be taking place from Tuesday 22 to Friday 25 June 2021.
+In-person Graduation Ceremonies for the Class of 2020 took place from Tuesday 22 to Friday 25 June 2021.

-The University of Worcester will be the first in the Country to host in-person Graduation Ceremonies for the Class of 2020.
-The ceremonies, will all take place at Worcester Cathedral, which is one of the UK’s most historic and most beautiful.
+The University of Worcester was the first in the Country to host in-person Graduation Ceremonies for the Class of 2020.
+The ceremonies, took place at Worcester Cathedral, which is one of the UK’s most historic and most beautiful.

 Students across the UK who completed their studies last year, in the midst of the Covid-19 pandemic, had their graduation ceremonies put on hold due to Government restrictions.

-Now, those students at Worcester will finally get the chance to celebrate as the University hosts a week of special ceremonies.
+Now, those students at Worcester finally got the chance to celebrate as the University hosts a week of special ceremonies.

-All of the ceremonies are being held in line with current Government restrictions and will be strictly ticketed.
+All of the ceremonies were held in line with current Government restrictions and were strictly ticketed.

-There will be 16 ceremonies instead of the usual 10, to ensure that the number of people in the Cathedral at any one time is well below the official Covid-19 regulations capacity.
+There were 16 ceremonies instead of the usual 10, to ensure that the number of people in the Cathedral at any one time was well below the official Covid-19 regulations capacity.

-The University Arena will host graduates’ guests, who will watch the ceremonies live streamed in socially-distanced groups.
-Again, numbers will be well below current capacity and the Arena benefits from particularly excellent ventilation.
+The University Arena hosted graduates’ guests, who watched the ceremonies live streamed in socially-distanced groups.
+Again, numbers were well below current capacity and the Arena benefits from particularly excellent ventilation.

-The University’s City Campus will be used for post ceremony receptions, and the grounds of the historic former Worcester Royal Infirmary, where the British Medical Association was founded in 1832, have already been transformed with the addition of large, airy marquees.
-Socially-distanced deckchairs will be added shortly.
+The University’s City Campus was used for post ceremony receptions, and the grounds of the historic former Worcester Royal Infirmary, where the British Medical Association was founded in 1832, were transformed with the addition of large, airy marquees and socially-distanced deckchairs.

 Very unusually amongst universities, Worcester has not had a single known instance of on-campus transmission of Covid-19 during the entire pandemic – despite so many students working on the NHS front line during the first and second waves and also during their regular placements.